ellehamilton/glove/readme.md

 ### Custom Exception Handling ###

-Writing a custom exception handler is as simple as implementing the `\DerekHamilton\Glove\Contracts\Handler` then telling it when to run in `config/glove.php`
+Writing a custom exception handler is as simple as implementing the `\ElleTheDev\Glove\Contracts\Handler` then telling it when to run in `config/glove.php`

 There's only one function to implement.